thhdragon/ff5m/docs/PRINTING.md

 > [!WARNING]
 > After installing the mod, some printer parameters may revert to stock or change.
 This can affect settings like Z-Offset and Mesh Bed Leveling.
 It is **strongly recommended** to review and recalibrate these settings to avoid potential damage.

+## Using stock Firmware with mod

+To use this mod with a stock screen, enable "LAN-mode".
+Some features require this setting, and WebUI/slicer interactions may be unstable without it.

+Enable it on the stock screen: _Settings → Network → Network Mode → **LAN-mode**_

 ## Calibration

 To calibrate the printer, use only these macros (or the Stock screen).